Sarabor/Grafana/README.md

 ### For Quickstart
 - Jsonnet
 - Grafonnet
-- Any console works for you.
+- Any console that works for you.
 I used Git Bash

 ### For advanced usage
 - Docker